+Course Length

-Course Length 16, 8, and 5 week term offerings Format for Delivery F-2-F, Hybrid, and Online Course Learning Objectives
+16, 8, and 5 week term offerings Format for Delivery F-2-F, Hybrid, and Online

+Course Learning Objectives

-Students successfully completing this course will utilize appropriate safety procedures; diagnose and repair drive train components, clutches, manual transmissions/transaxles, and differentials; and service constant velocity joints and universal joints.
+Students successfully completing this course will be able to diagnose, service, adjust, and repair automatic transmissions/transaxles.
+They will be able to utilize appropriate safety procedures; diagnose and repair drive train components, clutches, manual transmissions/transaxles, and differentials; and service constant velocity joints and universal joints.